KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 to obtain a list of possible operations that can be executed on findings.
 In particular, findings support the `scoreAtLeast` method, which allows findings to be filtered such that only findings scored above or equal to a threshold are returned.
-For example,
+For example

 ```
 sp.findings.scoreAtLeast(8).l.size
 ```

 returns only findings with a score of at least 8.
-Please note that the query language is lazily evaluated, that is, `sp.findings.scoreAtLeast(8)` only yields in an expression, and it is only evaluated as it is converted to a list via the `l` directive (a shorthand for "toList").
+Note that the query language is lazily evaluated, that is, `sp.findings.scoreAtLeast(8)` only yields in an expression, and it is only evaluated as it is converted to a list via the `l` directive (a shorthand for "toList").

 All string properties support regular expressions.
-For example, you can obtain all findings related to serialization as follows:
+For example, you can obtain all findings related to serialization by

 ```
 sp.findings.title(".*serialize.*").l
 ```

 All lists support the functional combinators of the Scala language.
-Moreover, we provide the functional combinators `filter`, `map`, and `flatMap` directly for expression of the DSL.
-For example, instead of using the builting method `scoreAtLeast`, the same effect can be achieved via a filter operation:
+Moreover, the functional combinators `filter`, `map`, and `flatMap` are provided directly for expression of the DSL.
+For example, instead of using the built-in method `scoreAtLeast`, the same effect can be achieved via a filter operation

 ```
 sp.findings.filter(_.score >= 8).size
 ```

 This allows more complex filtering rules to be expressed via lambdas.
-For example,
+For example

 ```
 sp.findings.filter(x =>  x.score >=8 && x.categories.contains("a1-injection")).l